psmay/breakout-hc595-nmos-screw-terminals/README.md

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this design data to the public domain worldwide.
-This data is distributed without any warranty.
+This design data is distributed without any warranty.

-You should have received a copy of the CC0 Public Domain Dedication along with this data.
+You should have received a copy of the CC0 Public Domain Dedication along with this design data.
 If not, see
 <http://creativecommons.org/publicdomain/zero/1.0/>.